-During the winter of 2015-2016, thirty-nine people died due to ski accidents and there were forty-five severe injuries.
-At Combs & Brown, we care about your safety and want you to have fun on the slopes while not becoming a statistic.
+During the winter of 2015-2016, thirty-nine people died due to ski accidents, and there were forty-five severe injuries.
+Our accident lawyers at Combs & Brown care about your safety, and we want you to have fun on the slopes while not becoming a statistic.

 Check out our blog for important safety tips like how to keep your toddler safe while they’re learning to ski and how to choose the right ski helmets for your kids.
 If you are involved in a ski accident, our knowledgeable attorneys can help.

 Hire Proper Representation for a Colorado Ski Death

 Ski deaths historically mirror national ski accidents.
 On average, according to Colorado Ski Country, an average of eleven deaths occur each year.
 Nine out of ten of the skiers killed during the 2015-2016 season in fatal collisions.

 If you decide to go skiing or snowboarding in Colorado, remember to exercise extreme caution.
 Although paying extra attention might make the difference between life and death, hiring a reputable Colorado ski accident attorney to represent your case.
 Contact us for a free consultation.